kelsey-debug/Delphi/README.md

 - ChatGPT3-ADA model, customized with pinecone training data
 - Pinecone Vectors
 - Swift, particulary declarative SwiftUI using MVVM design principles
+- Use of 3rd party open source libs such as LangChain swift

 > [!IMPORTANT]